griccardos/sweep/README.md

 ESCAPE is on j+k, or holding Q

-CAPS_WORD is on l+'
+CAPS_WORD is on l+' or on nav layer

 DELETE is on SHIFT+BACKSPACE or m+,

-There is a lock layer for numpad and symbol layer, which locks you into the layer until you release the layer key.
-This allows for inputting numbers and navigating without holding layer key.
+There is a lock layer for symbol layer, which locks you into the layer until you release the layer key.
+This allows for inputting numbers without holding layer key.

 ## One hand left / mouse mode